nshkrdotcom/ASKA/README.md

-# SecureSphere: Next-Generation Secure Computing Architecture
+# ASKA: Next-Generation Secure Computing Architecture

 **Building Trust from the Ruins of Broken Promises**

 ## Overview

-SecureSphere is a revolutionary hardware-rooted secure computing architecture designed for high-assurance operation in complex environments, particularly relevant for the age of Advanced General Intelligence (AGI).
+ASKA is a revolutionary hardware-rooted secure computing architecture designed for high-assurance operation in complex environments, particularly relevant for the age of Advanced General Intelligence (AGI).
 It addresses fundamental vulnerabilities in current computing architectures through modularity, hardware-enforced isolation, dynamic adaptability, and decentralized governance.

-This repository contains the architectural specifications, patent documentation, and technical designs for SecureSphere - a comprehensive framework for secure computing that reimagines how we build trustworthy systems from the ground up.
+This repository contains the architectural specifications, patent documentation, and technical designs for ASKA - a comprehensive framework for secure computing that reimagines how we build trustworthy systems from the ground up.

 ### Key Innovations